akrawchyk/moviemania/README.md

 ## Initial Data

 To load initial data you have 2 options.
-First is how I initially loaded the data into Django in order to generate fixtures:
+First is an example for how I initially loaded the data into Django in order to generate fixtures:

 `python manage.py loaddata_movies_genres`